Patient information and health and care research

-Further information is available, depending on where in the
+Further information is available, depending on where in the UK you live:

 In England you can register your choice to opt out via the NHS website .
 If you do choose to opt out you can still agree to take part in any research study you want to, without affecting your ability to opt out of other research.
 You can also change your choice about opting out at any time.